tamagui/tamagui/next.md

     - a bit more complex it passes it to children, but maybe slow
   - either way compiler probably wants to also handle theme prop

+- need to release a default theme
+  - `@tamagui/tamacolo`

 - createTamagui({ defaultProps: { Button: {} } }) for any component

 - site demo with toggles for animations: